-Figure 2 presents mortality rates for suicide and overdose combined, for the subset with complete work records and for the entire cohort.
+Figure 2 presents cause-specific mortality rates for suicide and overdose combined, for the subset with complete work records and for the entire cohort.
 For those who had left work by 1995 (complete work records), the rate declines after 1995.
 When workers still active in 1994 are included, the risk of the combined outcome increases to a maximum of more than 3 per 10,000 (Figure 2b).
-Among the 7227 men still at work on December 31 1994, there were 45 additional cases, 24 suicides and 21 fatal overdoses.
+Among the 7,227 men still at work on December 31 1994, there were 45 additional cases, 24 suicides and 21 fatal overdoses.
 The distribution of the date of death relative to date of worker exit (eFigure2) indicates that most cases occurred within a few years after worker exit.
-Although we do not know when after 1995, these additional cases had left work, almost all the overdoses occurred in Plant 2 during the years leading up to the closing of that plant in 2010.
+Although we do not know when the additional cases left work after 1995, almost all the overdoses occurred in Plant 2 during the years leading up to the closing of that plant in 2010.

 Results of the sensitivity analysis (see eAppendix) suggest that accounting for competing risks increased the HRs for the two younger groups (eTable 3).
 The difference was smaller within five years after worker exit (eTable 4).
 Thus, limiting follow-up to five years reduces bias due to competing risks.